Fraudulent Business Opportunity Owner Sentenced in Miami

 “Fraudsters can run but they cannot hide.
 Robert Nicol joins a growing number of business opportunity defendants the U.S. Postal Inspection Service, along with prosecutors, have brought to justice after being apprehended in other countries,” said Henry Gutierrez, U.S. Postal Inspector in Charge in Miami.
 “This investigation illustrates the Postal Inspection Service’s firm resolve to protect the American public from financial fraud through the mails.”

-U.S. Attorney Ferrer and Assistant Attorney General West commended the investigative efforts of the Postal Inspection Service.
+Assistant Attorney General West and U.S. Attorney Ferrer commended the investigative efforts of the Postal Inspection Service.
 The case was prosecuted by Trial Attorney Phil Toomajian and Assistant Director Richard Goldberg of the U.S. Department of Justice, Office of Consumer Protection Litigation.